Note

-This article helps you get started with how to plan to manage your Azure costs.
-When you sign up for Azure, there are several things you can do to get a better idea of your spending:
+This article guides you in planning how to better manage your Azure costs.
+When you sign up for Azure, there are several steps you can take to better understand your spending:

-- Get estimated costs before adding services using pricing calculator, Azure price sheet or while adding services in the Azure portal.
+- Review your estimated costs before adding services using the pricing calculator, Azure price sheet or while adding services in the Azure portal.

 - Monitor costs with budgets, alerts, and cost analysis.

-- Review the charges on your invoice by comparing them with detailed usage files.
+- Review the charges on your invoice by comparing them with the detailed usage files.

 - Integrate billing and cost data with your own reporting system using billing and consumption APIs.

-- Use additional resources and tools for Enterprise Agreement (EA), Cloud Solution Provider (CSP), and Azure Sponsorship customers.
+- Use additional resources and tools for Enterprise Agreement (EA), Cloud Solution Provider (CSP), or Azure Sponsorship customers.

 If you need to cancel your Azure subscription, see Cancel your Azure subscription.